 The initial Scorecard research that was conducted in 2008 covered all of the world's major economies and a large share of the world's population.
 In the 2009 research, 25 additional countries have been surveyed to improve our coverage of regions that were initially under-represented, such as the Middle East and Sub-Saharan Africa.

-At the bottom of every page there is the opportunity to provide feedback.
+You can use contact form to provide feedback.
 Please use this form to ask any questions you may have.
 We have a dedicated team able to respond to all questions and aim to get back to you within 24 hours.
 Although not obligatory, it would be helpful if you could indicate which part of the ICT industry you work in (for eg. Analyst, Government, Operator, Regulator etc.)

 We take your privacy seriously.
 Therefore, unlike many other organizations we have, as far as possible, minimized the requirement for disclosure of personal details (name & email only).
 This website hopes to stimulate debate from Thought Leaders through to consumers of ICT to produce as accurate a Scorecard as possible.
 No details will ever be passed on to third parties.

-Copyright 2008 Nokia Siemens Networks.
+Copyright 2013 Rajala Consulting.
 All rights reserved.